megha20april/.NET-stuff/ASP.NET MVC/AJAX.md

 This is now a special form: it will be caught by jQuery.Unobtrusive.Ajax.js. who reads them and sends a AJAX request using $.ajax() and injects response HTML into a DOM element

+---

+- Although these AJAX helpers look simpler but they are not that flexible.
+- Hence, Explicit JS (jQuery) is more common and preferred today because throught them you control every part of the request.
+- Microsoft considers these helpers legacy and has removed them from ASP.NET CORE as a default functionality.